7-Day Arizona Road Trip Itinerary

 Planning ahead makes all the difference on an Arizona road trip.
 Use these tips to hit the road prepared.

-• Book camping spots early.
-Popular locations like the Grand Canyon, Sedona, and Monument Valley fill up fast.
-Reserve through Recreation.gov or the Arizona State Parks system up to 12 months in advance.
+- Book camping spots early.
+Popular areas like the Grand Canyon, Sedona, and Monument Valley book out months ahead—especially for RVs.
+Reserve through Recreation.gov for federal lands or the Arizona State Parks system (up to 365 days in advance).

-• Prep your RV.
-Check fluids, tire pressure, battery, and coolant before heading out.
+- Prep your RV thoroughly.
+Check fluids, tire pressure, battery, and coolant before departure.
 Pack essentials like leveling blocks, a sewer hose, water-pressure regulator, and electrical adapters.
-Use the Arizona DOT summer checklist as a guide.
+Review seasonal driving guidance on the Arizona DOT website before your trip.

-• Get your passes.
+- Get your passes straight.
 Most national parks require an entry fee.
-The America the Beautiful Pass covers all federal lands.
-Monument Valley charges a tribal fee—check the official Monument Valley page for current rates.
+The America the Beautiful Pass covers all federal recreation lands, but not tribal parks.
+Monument Valley requires a separate Navajo Nation entry fee—see the official Monument Valley page for current rates.

-• Don’t forget the packing essentials.
-For a full list of RV must-haves—like cookware, bedding, power cables, and camping chairs—check out our RV camping packing list.
+- Don’t forget the packing basics.
+For a full checklist of RV must-haves—cookware, bedding, power cables, and camping chairs—see our RV camping packing list.

 Arizona’s dramatic landscapes are best enjoyed with a smooth ride and a bit of foresight.
 These tips will help you stay safe, save time, and soak up every mile.